Integrated Analysis for Electronic Health Records with Structured and Sporadic Missingness: Background and Significance

 Sporadic missingness, by contrast, often arises from incomplete documentation, technical malfunctions, or missing responses to surveys \citep{wells2013strategies,bower2017addressing,haneuse2021assessing}.
 This type of missingness may occur randomly, with mechanisms that vary not only across datasets but also within a single dataset.
 The coexistence of structured and sporadic missingness poses significant challenges for EHR data analysis; these difficulties may be further compounded by the heterogeneous nature of data across healthcare systems.
 These challenges highlight the need for advanced imputation methods capable of accommodating diverse missingness patterns in integrated analyses.

 Recently, various imputation methods have been developed to address missing data in EHR datasets, ranging from traditional statistical techniques to advanced machine learning approaches.
-Classical methods, such as mean imputation \citep{little2019statistical} or regression imputation \citep{JSSv045i03,pmm_cite}, are straightforward but often struggle to handle the complexity of missingness in EHR data.
-Machine learning-based techniques, such as random forests, K-NN, support vector machines, neural networks, and matrix factorization \citep{wang2015rubik,madden2016missing,beaulieu2017missing,beaulieu2018characterizing,li2021imputation,pathak2022imputing,psychogyios2023missing}, have shown promise in imputing missing data by leveraging the richness of data.
-However, these approaches usually require that data are missing at random or uniformly distributed across the dataset.
+Classical methods, such as mean imputation \citep{little2019statistical} or regression imputation \citep{JSSv045i03,pmm_cite}, are straightforward but often struggle to handle the complexity of missingness in EHR data. {Machine learning-based techniques, such as random forests, K-NN, principal component analysis, support vector machines, matrix factorization, and deep learning imputation methods \citep{wang2015rubik, madden2016missing, beaulieu2017missing, beaulieu2018characterizing, nazabal2020handling, you2020handling, yoon2020vime, li2021imputation, aidos2021neighborhood,pathak2022imputing, psychogyios2023missing,tan2024graphical}, have shown promise in imputing missing data by leveraging the richness of available information.} However, these approaches usually require that data are missing at random or uniformly distributed across the dataset.
 This assumption may not be reasonable and is often violated in EHR data \citep{wells2013strategies,beaulieu2018characterizing,haneuse2021assessing,getzen2023mining}, making such methods less effective in addressing the distinct mechanisms of structured and sporadic missingness.